WangHui-in/Customer-segmentations---Cluster-Analysis-/README.md

 Interpret and label each cluster based on its dominant features (e.g., High-Value Customers, Frequent Shoppers).

 ## Features
-Robust Clustering Techniques: Utilize multiple clustering algorithms to ensure comprehensive customer segmentation.
+1.Robust Clustering Techniques: Utilize multiple clustering algorithms to ensure comprehensive customer segmentation.

-Interactive Visualizations: Generate dendrograms to visualize clusters and their characteristics.
+2.Interactive Visualizations: Generate dendrograms to visualize clusters and their characteristics.

-Segment Profiling: Profile each customer segment to provide detailed insights into their behaviors and preferences.
+3.Segment Profiling: Profile each customer segment to provide detailed insights into their behaviors and preferences.

 <img width="736" alt="image" src="https://github.com/user-attachments/assets/a051cd7e-9250-48be-8f46-a6b14f8a8b87">